Ohio State takes on Northwestern in the Big 10 Conference Tournament

 Kevin McGuff was named head coach of The Ohio State University women's basketball program on April 16, 2013, becoming the eighth coach in program history.
 McGuff's 12-year head coaching career consists of nine years at Xavier University (214-73) and two years at the University of Washington (41-26) before arriving in Columbus.
 He holds a .700 overall winning percentage with a career mark of 272-117.

-But the highlight of the season came in Indianapolis in March when the Buckeyes made an improbable run to the Big Ten semifinals, upsetting No. 1 seed Penn State, 99-82, along the way.
+But the highlight of the season came in March when the Buckeyes made an improbable run to the Big Ten tournament semifinals, upsetting No. 1 seed Penn State, 99-82, along the way.
 Ohio State nearly reached the championship game, falling to Iowa, 77-73, in the semifinals.
-Sophomore Ameryst Alston, a first team All-Big Ten performer, was named to the all-tournament team after averaging 27.7 points and 4.3 assists while hitting 10 3FGs and shooting just under 60 percent in the three tournament games.
+Sophomore Ameryst Alston, a first team All-Big Ten performer, was named to the all-tournament team after averaging 27.7 points and 4.3 assists and hitting 10 3FGs in the three tournament games.
 Alston ranked third in the Big Ten with 20.3 ppg in conference play during the season.

-McGuff, a Saint Joseph's College (Ind.) graduate, went 41-26 in his two years at Washington with two berths in the WNIT.
+Prior to his arrival at Ohio State, McGuff, a Saint Joseph's College (Ind.) graduate, went 41-26 in two years at Washington with two berths in the WNIT.
 In his first season McGuff led the Huskies to a 20-14 finish -- its first 20-win season since 2003 -- and a trip to the quarterfinals of the WNIT.
 In the WNIT, Washington went on a memorable run, beating Cal Poly, Utah and Oregon State before falling to San Diego in the quarterfinals.
 It was the first winning season for UW since 2006-07 and the first postseason appearance since 2009-10.
 In his final season his Huskie squad finished 21-12 with a second round finish in the WNIT.

 On the recruiting trail, McGuff landed the program's first two McDonald's All-Americans in Katie Collier in 2012 and Kelsey Plum in 2013.